reuters-graphics/bluprint/README.md

 `actions` can be added to process your bluprint files after scaffolding your directory.
 Read more in [Actions](#actions).

 Commit your project to GitHub with the `.bluprintrc` file.

-You now have a bluprint you and others can use with the CLI.
+You now have a bluprint you and others can use with the CLI!

 ### Add a bluprint to your CLI

-Add the bluprint to your CLI using the GitHub repository of your bluprint.
+Add the bluprint to your CLI using its GitHub repository.

 ```
 $ bluprint add <github repo>